Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/FactoryMethod.md

 ```

 When you access `/notify/SMS` or `/notify/Email`, it will dynamically create and send the corresponding notification after running the spring boot application.

 ---

-## **When to Use ?**
-- When you don't know in advance which class to instantiate (i.e., you want the logic to determine the object type dynamically).
-- When you need flexibility in creating objects but want to avoid tight coupling with specific classes.
-- When new types of objects might be introduced in the future without breaking existing code.
-- When working with complex object creation logic (e.g., when object creation requires conditional logic).

----

-## **When Not to Use ?**
-- When **only a single type of object** needs to be created (Factory adds unnecessary complexity).
-- If object creation does not require **polymorphism** or **dynamism**, and the same class instantiation works fine.
-- When performance is critical, as Factory Method can introduce **overhead** by adding extra layers of abstraction.

----

-## **Where it Shines ?**
-- Many frameworks (like JDBC, Hibernate, etc.) rely on Factory Method to return specific instances without the client needing to know the class type.
-- When there are multiple subclasses of a product and only one of them needs to be instantiated at runtime.
-- If new product types might be introduced in the future, the pattern provides an easy way to extend.

----

-## **Advantages**
-- **Loose coupling:** The controller doesn't need to know the exact type of object being created.
-- **Flexibility:** You can add new types of notifications without modifying the controller logic.
-- **Testability:** The factory can be easily **mocked or stubbed** during unit tests.

----